Github73840134/DeskScout/README.md

 # DeskScout Source Code
- An open source alert system for CGMs
+ An open source alert system for CGMs (Currently only works with dexcom share)

 # NOTICE